Overview

 Important Information

 Past performance is not a guide to future performance.
 The value of a fund and any income from it may go down as well as up and investors may get back less than they invested.
 Changes in rates of exchange may cause the value of investments to go up or down.
 Returns may increase or decrease as a result of currency fluctuations.
 This data is provided for information only and should not be reproduced, published or disseminated in any manner.
 Although Troy considers the data to be reliable, no warranty is given as to its accuracy or completeness.
 Any comparisons against indices are for illustrative purposes only.
-Some of the information contained on this page: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
+Some of the information contained on this page: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely and does not constitute investment advice.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
 For the full fund disclaimer please refer to the Fund factsheet.
 Please refer to Troy’s Glossary of Terms available here.

 Important information for U.S. persons